-Chicago firefighters battle flames at high-rise apartment
+1 dead, 6 taken to hospitals in Chicago high-rise fire

-CHICAGO (AP) — Chicago authorities said six people were taken to hospitals Wednesday as firefighters responded to a high-rise apartment building fire on the city’s South Side, battling flames on multiple floors as snow fell.
+CHICAGO (AP) — Chicago authorities said one person has died and six people were taken to hospitals Wednesday as firefighters responded to a high-rise apartment building fire on the city’s South Side, battling flames on multiple floors as snow fell.

+Sophia King, the alderman for the area, said the person who died was found in the apartment where fire officials believe the fire began.

-Sophia King, the alderman for the area, said none of those taken to hospitals were seriously injured.
-She said one firefighter was being assessed for injuries at the scene but didn’t appear badly hurt.
+She said five of the six people taken to hospitals were in good condition; one older woman was being watched more closely.
+King said one firefighter was being assessed for injuries at the scene but was in good condition.

 Video from outside the building in the Kenwood neighborhood showed bright orange flames on multiple floors.
 At least nine levels appeared to have been damaged with windows blown out and burn marks around the window frames.

-King said many of the building’s residents are elderly.
+King said many of the building’s residents are older people.

 “I will tell you when I first walked up, I was aghast and my heart sunk,” she said.
 “But after talking to leadership, first responders, they have the situation under control.”